threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`parent_avatar_to_replicant`**

 Parent an avatar to a Replicant.
 The avatar's position and rotation will always be relative to the Replicant's head.
-Usually you'll want to do this to add a camera to the replicant.
+Usually you'll want to do this to add a camera to the Replicant.

 ```python